 6. Notice what triggers you

 The stories you have stored inside about what is true or not create a life that goes back several lives.
 Once you’ve healed a particular wound, you no longer have to create a life like that anymore.
-Some mental and emotional wounds have gotten infected and became permanent scars that still hurt.
+Some mental and emotional wounds have gotten infected and become permanent scars that still hurt.

-It only needs a harmlessly meant remark by the next person to let your soul cringe with the memory it brings up.
+It only needs a harmlessly meant remark by the next person to let your soul cringe at the memory it brings up.
 We tend to make those remarks personal, but they are just old ouchies that don’t define who you are.